 The Mentoring Circles Program (MCP) – A Mentoring Program for Postdocs by Postdocs

 The BWH-PDA has established the Mentoring Circles Program to help postdocs get the most out of their training at Brigham & Women’s Hospital.
-MCP is a program created by postdocs for postdocs, where in a monthly basis, 2 mentors (senior postdocs) meet 4 mentees (junior postdocs from BWH) to give advice and advance their career.
+MCP is a program created by postdocs for postdocs, where 2 mentors (senior postdocs) meet 4 mentees (junior postdocs from BWH) on a monthly basis to give advice and advance their career.

 We are always looking for more members, so come join us and make a difference in your career and at BWH!